MicrosoftDocs/patterns-practices/patterns-practices/reference/assemblyresolver-loadassemblyfrom-method-mspp-modularity.md

 Remarks
 -------

-<span id="remarksToggle"></span>This method does not load the assembly immediately, but lazily until someone requests a [Type](http://msdn.microsoft.com/en-us/library/42892f65) declared in the assembly.
+This method does not load the assembly immediately, but lazily until someone requests a [Type](http://msdn.microsoft.com/en-us/library/42892f65) declared in the assembly.

 See Also
 --------